- Politics and Social Issues»

 Ben was only 16 years old when he joined the Army, this against his mothers wishes.
 He went to Korea serving as a paratrooper, he earned two Bronze Stars, all this at such a young age.

-We learned of his death while in Paris, and were not able to make it back for the funeral.
+We learned of his sudden death while we were in Paris, and not able to make it back for the funeral.
 As heartbroken as my husband was, he took it as a sign from God that this was to be, making it less painful on the loss.

 Benny was a fun guy, very expressive of his opinion about everything.
-The later part of his life was filled with illnesses, but a happiness brought on by his second wife that fulfilled him.
+The later part of his life was filled with illnesses, but also happiness was that brought on by his second wife, that fulfilled him.

 He loved to go parachuting on his Birthdays, even when he got up in age he enjoyed the thrill.